 Answer the questions below.
 Choose no more than two words from the passage for each answer.

-- What is another name for Easter Eggs?
+- What is another name for an Easter Egg?

 - Where are egg hunts often conducted as part of a hide and seek game in some countries?